NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 ### Adding a group administrator

-> [!IMPORTANT]
-> For now, a group administrator cannot access RAVS at an individual pharmacies from the CP admin interface but this feature is coming soon.

 You cannot add someone as a group administrator if they are already a RAVS user at individual pharmacies.

-If somebody wants to switch roles to become a group administrator, they will first have to be deactivated from all the pharmacies where they currently have access to RAVS.
+If somebody wants to switch roles to become a group administrator, they will first have to be deactivated from all the pharmacies where they are currently a RAVS user.

-> [!IMPORTANT]
+> [!NOTE] Keeping access to RAVS at individual pharmacies
-> For now, a group administrator cannot access RAVS at an individual pharmacy from the CP admin interface but this feature is coming soon.
+>For now, a group administrator cannot access RAVS at individual pharmacies from the CP admin interface but this feature is coming soon.

-> In the meantime, if the same person needs to be a group administrator and have access to RAVS at individual pharmacies, you could add them as a group administrator using an alias email.
+>In the meantime, if the same person needs to be a group administrator and have access to RAVS at individual pharmacies, you could add them as a group administrator using an alias email.
+For example, if their email address is example.user@nhs.net, an alias could be example.user+admin@nhs.net.
+Emails sent to either address will arrive in the same inbox .

-> For example, instead of firstname.lastname5@nhs.net, you could use firstname.lastname5+admin@nhs.net.
-When they log in to the CP admin interface, the group admin would need to user their alias email.
+>When they log in to the CP admin interface, the group admin would need to use their alias email.

 ## Dashboard